How the 50% Rule Works:

 - Minor Repairs: Even if the cost is close to or above 50%, if the repair is minor (like a simple part replacement), it could still be worth it.

-The 50% rule is not a hard and fast rule but rather a practical guideline to help balance the costs and benefits of repairing vs. replacing an appliance.
+The 50% rule for appliance repair is not a hard and fast rule but rather a practical guideline to help balance the costs and benefits of repairing vs. replacing an appliance.